Quantum Circuits for partial differential equations via Schr\"odingerisation: The heat equation

-where the primed product $\sideset{}{'}\prod$ denotes the regular matrices product for the first register (consisting of $n_x$ qubits) and the tensor product for the second register (consisting of $n_p$ qubits).
-Assuming that $\tilde{V}_0^{k}(\tau)$ can be implemented with a cost independent of $k$, this approach is exponentially more efficient than directly implementing $V_{\text{heat}}(\tau)$.
-The detailed quantum circuits for the approximating unitary matrix $W_{j}(\gamma\tau, \lambda)$, $V_{0}(\tau)$, $\tilde{V}_{0}(\tau)$ and $V_{\text{heat}}(\tau)$ are illustrated in Figure \ref{fig:heat:circuit:Wj}, Figure \ref{fig:heat:circuit:V0}, Figure \ref{fig:heat:circuit:tildeV0}, and Figure \ref{fig:heat:circuit:V} respectively.
+can be realized by performing the controlled operator $c-Q_0^{2^m}$ on the first register, controlled by the $m$-th qubit of the second register. \end{mylemma} \begin{myremark} In the most favorable scenario, when $Q_0^{k}(\tau)$ can be implemented with cost independent on $k$—such as $Q_0^{k}(\tau) = Q_0(k\tau)$—this strategy is significantly more efficient compared to implementing $Q(\tau)$ directly, as the efficiency is exponential.
+Nevertheless, in this study, we find that $\tilde{V}_{0}^k(\tau) \neq \tilde{V}_{0}(k\tau)$, resulting in $O(N_p)$ operations which offer a quadratic speed-up relative to directly executing $V_{\text{heat}}$. \end{myremark} The proof for Lemma \ref{lemma:H1:select} can be found in Appendix \ref{sec:appendix:circuit:lemma:H1:select}.
+Detailed quantum circuit designs for the unitary matrix $W_{j}(\gamma\tau, \lambda)$, the operators $V_{0}(\tau)$, $\tilde{V}_{0}(\tau)$, and $V_{\text{heat}}(\tau)$ are depicted in Figure \ref{fig:heat:circuit:Wj}, Figure \ref{fig:heat:circuit:V0}, Figure \ref{fig:heat:circuit:tildeV0}, and Figure \ref{fig:heat:circuit:V}, respectively.